It's generally quite easy to get people talking, but it's a lot more difficult to record what's been said and then share it with everyone.

 If you have an idea that you want to share, just send it to the mailing list.
 If you want to comment on someone else's idea, just reply to their email.
 The same applies if you want to ask a question - or answer one.

 We want lots of discussion on the mailing list, so please share your ideas and comments.
 We don't want spam though, so the mailing list will be locked down to attendees only.
-In other words, there will be no risk of receiving spam from the mailing list.
+In other words, there will be no risk of receiving spam if you sign up to the mailing list.